VEuPathDB/SimpleAbundanceFormat/README.md

   Babesia microti : NCBITaxon_5868

 # SAF2.0 custom columns
+# the name of the column is the first level of indentation

 columns :
-  # mark a required column as not-required (not recommended!)
-  - heading : collection_duration
+  # here we're going to 'unrequire' a column.
+Not recommended
+  collection_duration:
     required : false

   # a totally new column
-  # values must be ontology terms provided in (new) study_hosts section of config file
+  # values must be ontology terms provided in (new) study_hosts section of config
-  - heading : host_species
+  host_species:
     required : true
     value_type : term
     term_lookup : study_hosts
     describes : collection

+  # here we mark an input column to be completely ignored
+  # even if it's a required default column.
+For example
+  # removing sample_count for non-surveillance data:
+  sample_count:
+    ignore : true

 ```

 Custom column configuration fields